-Here’s the thing, I never cooked a lamb shank before this meal (although I’ve since changed that and this apple cider braised lamb shanks has become one of my absolute favorite weekend meals!).
+Here’s the thing, I never cooked a lamb shank before this meal (although I’ve since changed that and these apple cider braised lamb shanks have become one of my absolute favorite weekend meals!).

 Without any fuss, after 3 hours or so of cooking, these citrus braised lamb shanks look like this, no bone hacking required.

 Since it’s still cold as heck and dark by 5pm in these parts, there’s really nothing I enjoy doing more these days than cooking something comforting and hearty for hours during the day.